JCraghead/WebNotes/README.md

 ## Status

-Web Notes is currently in the early stages of development.
+Web Notes is currently available on [Chrome Web store](https://webnotes.space/).
 Please contact the developers for any information.

 ## Development setup